-- detailed knowledge of key concepts in the field of recreation and how these can be applied in the programming of recreation services; - an ability to describe the process of planning recreation services and to analyse its components and apply the steps involved in the planning of recreation services; - an ability to formulate, evaluate and discuss aspects around programme goals and objectives; - an ability to select methods of identifying and assessing leisure needs and a comprehension of the various challenges accompanying the various methods of identifying needs and using the results of a needs assessment to develop a marketing plan to meet participants' leisure needs; - an ability to use the results of a needs assessment to develop benefits-based recreation programmes; - an ability to implement a recreation programme, paying attention to format, role, activities and staffing; - an ability to manage and work with a team to successfully complete tasks; - an ability to clearly communicate (verbally and in writing) ideas pertaining to the provision of recreation services; - an ability to reflect on ethical conduct and reasonable decision making for practice as a leisure services professional; and - take responsibility for own learning needs, monitoring own learning progress and applying relevant learning strategies and management of all resources to successfully realize all outcomes of the module.
+- detailed knowledge of key concepts in the field of recreation and how these can be applied in the programming of recreation services; - an ability to describe the process of planning recreation services and to analyse its components and apply the steps involved in the planning of recreation services; - an ability to formulate, evaluate and discuss aspects around programme goals and objectives; - an ability to select methods of identifying and assessing leisure needs and a comprehension of the various challenges accompanying the various methods of identifying needs; - an ability to use the results of a needs assessment to develop benefits-based recreation programmes; - an ability to implement a recreation programme, paying attention to format, role, activities and staffing; - an ability to manage and work with a team to successfully complete tasks; - an ability to clearly communicate (verbally and in writing) ideas pertaining to the provision of recreation services; - an ability to reflect on ethical conduct and reasonable decision making for practice as a leisure services professional; and - take responsibility for own learning needs, monitoring own learning progress and applying relevant learning strategies and management of all resources to successfully realize all outcomes of the module.

-- distinguish between the concepts and apply them within the field of recreation programming; - plan a programme for a practical setting based on the programme planning steps; - confidently select methods for identifying leisure needs and justify his/her choice; - develop programme goals and objectives specifically suitable for diverse programmes - develop a successful benefits-based recreation programme within a team; - display ethically sound behaviour and reasonable decision-making in the development of a benefits-based programme; - actively participate during class time and completes tasks; - · successfully and effectively complete tasks within a group-setting; and - successfully completing expected tasks timeously and takes initiative to facilitate own learning process.
+- distinguish between the concepts and apply them within the field of recreation programming; - plan a programme based on the programme planning steps; - confidently select methods for identifying leisure needs and justify his/her choice; - develop programme goals and objectives specifically suitable for diverse programmes - develop a successful benefits-based recreation programme within a team; - display ethically sound behaviour and reasonable decision-making in the development of a benefits-based programme; - · actively participate during class time and completes tasks; - successfully and effectively complete tasks within a group-setting; and - successfully completing expected tasks timeously and takes initiative to facilitate own learning process.